10 Factors That Determine How Much Rent You Should Charge

 State Maximum Frequency of Rent Increases

-California Twice per year
+California Landlords can raise rent twice per year

-Colorado Once per year
+Colorado Landlords can raise rent once per year

 How Much Should I Charge for Late Rent?